cgarbin/seed-jupyter-python-pandas/README.md

 **IMPORTANT:** The notebook file has exactly what you see on screen.
 If you ran cells, the output of those cells are also saved on the file.
 This may make the file larger than needed and make diffs harder to follow.
 Use Kernel > "Restart & Clear Output" before committing to remove the output, leaving only the text and code cells in place.

+# License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details